 If you don’t have this in a contract, your employer has the ability to fire you the very same day.
 Ideally, it should also say if there are any specific grounds for dismissal.

-Sakowicz says it’s wise to include a provision for reviews in the contract based on your personal preference.
+It’s wise to include a provision for reviews in the contract, Sakowicz says, based on your personal preference.
 She says some nannies want regular reviews every month to get on the same page with the parents and receive feedback.
 Others may want one check-in at 30 days and another at six months.
 Having that outlined in advance can be really beneficial for setting expectations, she says.

 Sakowicz says the International Nanny Association also recommends including information on how amendments can be made to the agreement, any house rules, driving rules and responsibilities, any benefits like health insurance and a statement if nanny cameras are going to be used.